Agile Component Design

 Java Standard API

 See how Java deals with human and machine time with java.time package.
-Decades of trials and errors were needed to finally create a balanced and simple to use time abstractions.
+Decades of trials and errors were necessary to finally create balanced and simple to use time abstractions.
 The author of Joda Time experimented years before he wrote the java time package – JSR 310 – introduced in Java 8.
 All these decisions and learning are encoded in this code.

 Clean Architecture